drocheam/optrace/docs/source/details/matrix_analysis.rst

    g(b) = \frac{\frac{n_i}{n_o}fb}{b-f}
    :label: TMA_object_imaging_eq

-Which is the form known from the imaging equation:
+These expressions are consistent with the well-known imaging equation:

 .. math::
    \frac{n_o}{f} = \frac{n_i}{g} + \frac{n_o}{b}
    :label: TMA_imaging_eq_n

-And most commonly found for :math:`n_i = 1, ~~n_o = 1`: :footcite:`LinsenGleichungWiki`
+In the most common scenario, where :math:`n_i = 1` and :math:`n_o = 1`,
+this simplifies to: :footcite:`LinsenGleichungWiki`

 .. math::
    \frac{1}{f} = \frac{1}{g} + \frac{1}{b}
    :label: TMA_imaging_eq_base

-Where :math:`f,~b,~g` are positive when measured in positive z-direction.
+Here, :math:`f`, :math:`b`, and :math:`g` are considered positive if measured in the positive z-direction.

 **Magnifications**

-With a given object and image position the combined ABCD matrix in :math:numref:`TMA_image_distance_mat` can be calculated.
-Element :math:`A` of the matrix corresponds to the magnification factor :math:`m`, as :math:`B=0` applies for this matrix.
+With a given object and image position, the combined ABCD matrix as defined in :math:numref:`TMA_image_distance_mat` can be computed.
+In this matrix, element :math:`A` corresponds to the magnification factor :math:`m`, given that :math:`B=0` applies for this configuration.

-For a thin, ideal lens :math:`m` would be equal to :math:`b/g`.
+For a thin, ideal lens, the magnification factor :math:`m` is equivalent to :math:`b/g`.

+The value of this factor conveys significant optical properties.
+Specifically, if :math:`A < 0`, the image is inverted, if :math:`A > 0`, the image is upright.
-Referring to the value of this factor, :math:`A < 0` signifies an inverted image, :math:`A > 0` an upright image, :math:`\lvert A \rvert > 1` a size increase, :math:`\lvert A \rvert < 1` a size decrease.
+Furthermore, if :math:`\lvert A \rvert > 1`, the image experiences a size increase, whereas if :math:`\lvert A \rvert < 1`, the image undergoes a size decrease.

 .. _pupil_calculation:

 Entrance and Exit Pupils
 =================================================

-To calculate the entrance and exit pupil for a given system and aperture stop the lens setup is separated into a front and rear group.
-The pupils are then the image of the aperture for the corresponding group. :footcite:`GreivenStop`
+To calculate the entrance and exit pupils for a given optical system and aperture stop, the lens setup is conceptually divided into a front and a rear group.
+The pupils are defined as the image of the aperture stop within the respective group. :footcite:`GreivenStop`

 .. figure:: ../images/pupil_calculation.svg
    :align: center